ashryanbeats/favicon-export-for-xd/README.md

 1. UI is free of memory leaks
 1. Error logs can be retrieved from file system
-1. Messages are handled after all operations are complete
+1. ~Messages are handled after all operations are complete~

 ### Submission

 [Submission checklist](https://adobexdplatform.com/plugin-docs/distribution/submission-checklist.html)

+### Open source

+1. Developer can see license
+1. Editor config prevents issues with pull requests
+1. Developer can discover on xd-awesome